Sam-Osian/PFD-toolkit/docs/extractor/caching.md

+---
+title: "Caching and resetting output"
+description: |
+  Reuse previous LLM results by exporting and importing the cache.
+---

 # Caching and resetting output

 `Extractor` caches every LLM response so repeated calls with the same configuration reuse previous results.